grandsmile/2026-iclr-blogpost/_posts/2026-04-27-illusion-of-mastery.md

 ---
 layout: distill
 title: "The illusion of mastery: Breaking the Cycle of Benchmark Memorization with Generative Evaluation"
 description: Static evaluation traps LLMs in a cycle of overfitting, leading to inflated benchmark scores but fragile real-world performance.
-This post argues for a paradigm shift to Generative Evaluation, a dynamic engine that creates infinite novel tasks.
+This post argues for a paradigm shift to generative evaluation, a dynamic engine that creates infinite novel tasks.
 By targeting unseen reasoning patterns and high-impact corner cases, it moves beyond memorization to genuinely measure and incentivize the generalizable intelligence required for AGI.
 date: 2026-04-27
 future: true
 htmlwidgets: true